 Want some other sauces to try?

-If you loved this creamy bacon pasta sauce and haven't tried my creamy tomato pasta sauce then add it to the top of your list.
+If you loved this creamy bacon pasta sauce I have so many easy pasta recipes you need on your list!
+Try my creamy tomato pasta sauce immediately!
 If creamy sauces are your obsession then definitely check out my easy creamy peppery pasta.
-For a cheesy pasta sauce with a bacon twist then check out my easy cheese sauce with thyme and bacon.
+For a cheesy sauce with a bacon twist then check out my easy cheese sauce with thyme and bacon.

 Made this recipe and loved it?